EndPointCorp/end-point-blog/2020/09/17/an-introduction-to-automated-testing-for-web-applications-by-example-with-symfony.html.md

 # Integration tests

 Like I said, I firmly believe that unit tests are the bread and butter of any serious automated test suite.
-However, I also like to do some higher level tests to suplement the unit tests.
+However, I also like to do some higher level tests to supplement the unit tests.
 Integration tests are such tests.
 These focus on exercising system behavior that interacts with external components like databases and web APIs.
 In fact, in our demo app's test suite we have both.
 Let's look into them.

 ## Testing database interaction